This page may contain affiliate links. We make a small commission on purchases at no additional cost to you.

 At first glance, you can see that the pedal comes with the three basic controls for volume, tone, and drive.
 In a way, it’s another one of the Tube Screamer clones designed to either boost a tube amp into “organic” distortion or to smoothen up a solid-state amp.

-JOYO Vintage Overdrive Pedal Classic Tube Screamer Pedal for Electric Guitar Effect - True Bypass (JF-01)
+JOYO Vintage Overdrive Pedal Classic Tone for Electric Guitar Effect - True Bypass (JF-01)

 However, what’s really great about JF-01 is that it actually adds a lot of harmonic content to your tone and isn’t as “tight” as some of these Tube Screamer clones tend to be.
 And, once again, we have a pretty simple overdrive pedal at hand which makes it a great choice for beginners.
 The best part is that it will serve you well even when you reach more advanced stages of guitar playing.